Sebastian County panel vacancy declared after guilty theft plea; cost increase reported in new library project

 FORT SMITH -- The Sebastian County Quorum Court took the first step toward getting a new member after one justice of the peace and her husband, a former member, admitted Social Security fraud.

-County Judge David Hudson said the resolution would be sent to Gov. Asa Hutchinson, who will appoint someone to serve the remainder of Schwartz's term.
+David Hudson, county judge of Sebastian County, said the resolution would be sent to Gov. Asa Hutchinson, who will appoint someone to serve the remainder of Schwartz's term.

 Rebekah Schwartz, 43, along with her husband, Stephen Schwartz, 55, pleaded guilty in U.S. District Court to felony theft of government funds and aiding and abetting the theft of government funds, according to a news release from Arkansas Attorney General Leslie Rutledge's office March 7.
 They face up to 10 years each in prison.